Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 ```
 This is the pins group number.
 For ```G``` group i.e. ```PGxx``` it is 0x06.

-The last thing to ascertain was the clocks and interrupts numbers in DTS for the SDIO controller.
+The last two things to ascertain was the clocks and interrupts numbers in DTS for the SDIO controller.
-I've get those by decompiling the dtb from original, official image of ubuntu for Orange Pi Zero3,
+I've get those by decompiling the dtb from original, official image of Ubuntu for Orange Pi Zero3,
 and then comparing them against Linux 5.4 sources taken from Sunxi Github.
 See disclaimer section
-for more precise reference to the sources.
+for more precise reference to the Sunxi sources.

 After this I seeked for the same (or similar) clocks and interrupts names in mainline Linux 6.5.3
 sources and shoved them into DTS node inspired by Sunxi's one.
 Finally I were observing the logs
-and comparing what drivers report in comparasion with the official Sunxi Ubuntu image.
+and comparing what drivers report in comparison with the official Sunxi Ubuntu image.
 Loop and repeat.
 Boring stuff.

-### Challenge-response code quirks
+### Challenge-Response code quirks
 After I got something, what looked like valid trinity of: hardware wiring, clocks and interrupts.
 I could actually test the driver.
 And right of the bat, just after modprobing the module I got somewhat weird and intriguing error:
 ```